jonlpersson/ed-latimore/site/_posts/2022-07-26-how-to-become-more-physically-attractive-to-women.md

 Wear your facial hair in a way that accentuates your facial features and brings the look to life.

 It doesn’t mean you have to grow a full beard.
-Women actually find heavy stubble the most attractive.[^5] Just make sure that it’s well-kept and doesn’t just look like you never shave.
+Women actually find heavy stubble the most attractive.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">5</a></sup> Just make sure that it’s well-kept and doesn’t just look like you never shave.

-Women also find men with redder, more vibrant skin the most attractive.[^6] This skin tone signifies healthy blood flow, vibrancy, and hormone health.
+Women also find men with redder, more vibrant skin the most attractive.<sup id="fnref:6" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:6">6</a></sup> This skin tone signifies healthy blood flow, vibrancy, and hormone health.
 Regularly washing and moisturizing your skin will give it that flush, reddish, natural tone and glow.

 Your skincare kit should include a good:

 * Facial cleaner
 * Face oil